 Want more breakfast ideas?

 Special thanks to Smith’s!

 Smith’s, headquartered in Erie, PA has graciously allowed Mighty Mrs. to publish this recipe for bacon lattice breakfast casserole to inspire families with new ways to cook their prepared meats.
 You can show your gratitude and support by connecting with Smith’s on Facebook: facebook.com/smithshotdogs and on Instagram: instagram.com/smithshotdogs.
 If you’re located in the tri-state area, you can find Smith’s meats at your local grocer or chain retailer.
 Visit Smith’s website site for a complete list of locations.

-This bacon lattice breakfast casserole was featured on Menu Plan Monday!
+This bacon weave breakfast casserole was featured on Menu Plan Monday!

-- 11 slices of Smith’s thick cut bacon Reserve 1 tbsp bacon drippings
+- 11 slices Smith’s thick cut bacon Reserve 1 tbsp bacon drippings

 - 8 eggs